isomerpages/singapore-customs-cms/_importing-by-post-or-courier-service/Importing by Post or Courier Service/how-to-make-gst-and-duty-payment.md

 ### For Postal Parcels

 With effect from 1 November 2021, collection of parcel and payment of the GST and duty of the items at SingPost Centre are no longer available.
 A push notification will be sent via SingPost mobile app and/or email/letter (if requested) to customers to make the payment.
-Customers can pay via Amex, MasterCard, Visa, NETS and Cash via the SingPost app, SAM kiosks or at any post offices.
+Customers can pay via Amex, MasterCard, Visa, NETS and Cash via the SingPost mobile app, SAM kiosks or at any post offices.
 Please refer to [SingPost's website](http://www.singpost.com/) for more information on the payment modes.

 You may be required to apply for a customs permit for clearance and submit as part of the supporting documents to SingPost, if applicable.